padole/ladolaccessportal/README.md

 # Access Request Portal Web Application

-This is a Flask-based web application for managing user and admin access portals.
+This is a Flask-based web application for managing user and admin access requests.
 It includes user registration, login, password management, and request handling features.

 ## Features